 The DAO fork resulting in Ethereum Classic was one of the most significant developments in the history of Ethereum.
 A decentralized autonomous organization, or the DAO, was launched in 2016 on the Ethereum blockchain.11 An innovative idea enabled users to crowdsource funds through a token sale on Ethereum.
 It even raised $150 million worth of Ether, but a bug in its smart contract code led to its failure.
 In June 2016, hackers stole $50 million worth of organization funds June 2016.

-Ethereum’s security issues drew immense public criticism due to this hack.12 As a result, the Ethereum Community conducted a split or hard fork to secure the network and return the stolen ether.
-Much of the Etherum community believed “code is law” and the funds should be returned, and in response, they created Ethereum Classic, which continues to exist.
+Ethereum’s security issues drew immense public criticism due to this hack.12 As a result, the Ethereum Community conducted a split or hard fork to secure the network and return the stolen Ether.
+Much of the Ethereum community believed “code is law” and the funds should be returned, and in response, they created Ethereum Classic, which continues to exist.
 After the split, Ethereum Classic’s ticker is ETC, while Ethereum continues to go by ETH.

 Microsoft Corporation, JP Morgan Chase, Intel Corporation, and Bank of New York Mellon Corp are notable names.
 Subsequently, the alliance was rolled out to 116 members.

 Ethereum suffered from various DoS (denial-of-service) attacks, after which two sub-upgrades called Tangerine Whistle and Spurious Dragon were launched.13 The objective behind these upgrades was to deal with security issues and improve the network’s efficiency by adjusting gas fees and implementing state clearing or removing empty Ethereum accounts.